 In essence, blockchain technology enables parties with common interests to co-create a permanent, unchangeable and transparent record of exchange and processing without relying on central authority (eg. a bank or government).
 A simple way to think of blockchain is an anonymous, global, and trustless public ledger.

 In 2008, the blockchain idea was combined with several other technologies and computing concepts to create modern cryptocurrencies: electronic cash protected through cryptographic mechanisms instead of a central repository or authority.
 The first such blockchain-based cryptocurrency was Bitcoin.

 Learn more: Read our breakdown of blockchain technology.

-Blockchain uses cases and applications in 2021
+Blockchain uses cases and applications

 Many would associate blockchain with cryptocurrencies.
 While that is true, the scope of applications for blockchain technology is much more than that.